v0idDE/game-template/README.md

 ## The Root Folder

-The name of the root folder is used internaly as an ID to handle your application.
+The name of the root folder is used internally as an ID to handle your application.
 Rename the folder (`game-template`) to your apps title preferably **in kebab-case (dash-case)**.

 E.g.: `my-awesome-game`